 Mining remained an area that I struggled to get my head around with its many complexities and new vocabulary.
 Here was the chance to learn some more.

-Kris: The sound of the miners and the chicken is great combo.
+Kris: The sound of the miners and the chicken is a great combo.

 HF: In super simple terms what is Bitcoin mining?

-Kris: Bitcoin miners get rewarded for solving a mathematical puzzle, when that puzzle is solved more Bitcoin is released.
+Kris: Bitcoin miners get rewarded for solving a mathematical puzzle when that puzzle is solved more Bitcoin is released.
 The hashing power is what secures the Bitcoin network.
-Its can be tough to grasp at first but one you understand the basic principle you hopefully will be as fascinated as me and have your own mining equipment one day.
+Its can be tough to grasp at first but once you understand the basic principle you hopefully will be as fascinated as me and have your own mining equipment one day.